acscripts/docs/docs/ac_documents/bridge/index.md

 </table>

 \* This also aplies to LJ Inventory or other reskins.
 It is very exploitable.
-Metadata support is poorly written with lot bugs.
+Metadata support is poorly written with lot of bugs.

 \*\* We don't know how secured is it as we've never used / worked with it.
 However, it is a paid inventory and we don't have access to it.